Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “It’s absolutely not,” Liam said, exasperated.

-“Wild Night, Broken Dreams?”
+“‘Wild Nights and Broken Dreams’?”
 Susie signed.
 “It’s basically ‘will we or won’t we go home together?’
 That’s not provocative enough?”

 “They want something more overt,” Andy explained.
 “Still you guys, still HGT.
 But with some pop shine.
-Something to bring out the sensuality that’s already threaded through the record—just make it unmistakable.”
+Something to bring out the sensuality that’s already threaded through the record, and make it unmistakable.”

 Liam exhaled sharply, jaw clenched.
 “I know what they’re asking for,” he muttered.
 “We’re not doing that.
 The album’s done.”